-- I wanted to show you this landscape painting of Henley-on-Thames to point out that landscape painting did not become popular until the eighteenth and nineteenth centuries. - The exception was pictures of country estates and Jan Siberechts (pronounced 'siber-echt) specialised in this type of painting when he settled in England in the 1670s.
-The country house and estate portrait, of which Siberechts was the most accomplished practitioner, was a fashionable genre in Britain by the late seventeenth century. - This is one of the earliest landscapes in the Tate collection.
-We think it is Henley-on-Thames but the perspective is distorted and the view embellished although it has recognisable features such as the church on the right (St Mary the Virgin).
+- We must remember that landscape painting of the British countryside did not become popular until the nineteenth century with Turner and Constable.
+Prior to this most landscapes were mythological or Biblical scenes. - There were two exceptions, the first was pictures of country estates and Jan Siberechts (pronounced 'siber-echt) specialised in this type of painting when he settled in England in the 1670s.
+The country house and estate portrait, of which Siberechts was the most accomplished practitioner, was a fashionable genre in Britain by the late seventeenth century. - This is not a country estate.
+Siberechts has painted one of the earliest landscapes in the Tate collection.
+It is Henley-on-Thames but the perspective is distorted and the view embellished although it has recognisable features such as the church on the right (St Mary the Virgin).
 The river in the foreground and the high hills are not accurate and some argue it is not Henley at all but Nottinghamshire or Derbyshire.